Security Principles and Compliance Specifics Governing tiCrypt

 Problem: Server Misconfiguration

-Over a short period of time, one or multiple servers are misconfigured, not using two-factor authentication, or left unsecured.
+Over a short time, one or multiple servers are misconfigured, not using two-factor authentication, or left unsecured.
 There are no formal systems to check for misconfigurations, and a server rebooting improperly is often enough to cause this problem.

 Solution: In tiCrypt, if a server is misconfigured, it will lock the system.
 Breaking into the backend servers provides no benefit and is not helpful in any way to an attacker.
 Even if the authentication fails completely (for example, the authentication server somehow forgets to authenticate), the accessible data is useless without the private keys held only by the various users.
 In no scenario can tiCrypt leak present or future unencrypted data.